phil-trinh/citibike-share-aqi/README.md

-# The Impact of Bike-Sharing Ridership on Air Quality: A Scalable Data Science Framework
+The Impact of Bike-Sharing Ridership on Air Quality:
+A Scalable Data Science Framework
+---

-## Impacts of CitiBike-Share on Air Quality Index (AQI) in Manhattan, NY
+Research of impacts of CitiBike-Share on Air Quality Index (AQI) in Manhattan, NY.

-Repository of code for research paper for The 3rd IEEE International Conference on Smart City Innovations 2019 (TBA)
+Repository of code for research paper for The 3rd IEEE International Conference on Smart City Innovations 2019 (TBA).

 ## Authors
 Paul Intrevado